sedc-codecademy/mkwd11-03-basicjs/G6/Git and GitHub Basics.md

 **git push**

 And voila!
-Your local and remote repos are now synchronized 🎈
+Your local repo is now in sync with the remote one 🎈

 If there are some changes on your remote repo, that you don't have locally, use the following command to pull them into your local repo (while you are still navigated inside it)

 **git pull**

+There are many more commands and functionalities that Git and GitHub provide, but these are the most basic ones that should get you started, as well as some of the most used ones.